banner2010

 CREATIVE VISION AWARD

-Celebrating the passion of creativity within the world of cinema: The Rhode Island International Film Festival recognizes outstanding directors, actors, and film talent for their contributions to the art of filmmaking with this semi-annual award.
-Past recipients have included:
+Celebrating the passion of creativity within the world of cinema: The Flickers' Rhode Island International Film Festival recognizes outstanding directors, actors, writers, film talent and those who have made significant contributions to the art of filmmaking with this semi-annual award.

 2008